CHA Learning Policies

 Prior Learning Assessment and Recognition (PLAR)

 The Prior Learning Assessment & Recognition (PLAR) review allows an assessor to determine whether prior learning gained through previous recognized courses, work, and life experiences can meet the content or requirements of a course.
 This option is available only to the applicants of the Health Information Management and the Food Service and Nutrition Management courses.
+The maximum number of exemptions cannot exceed 50% of the Program’s required courses.

 What is the process and requirements?